aws/aws-sdk-js/doc-src/guide/browser-configuring.md

 Credentials can be set globally on the `AWS.config` object or per service by passing the credential information to the service object directly.

-There are a few ways to load credentials.
+There are a couple of ways to load credentials.
 Here they are, in order of
 recommendation:

-1. Loaded from environment variables,
-2. Loaded from a JSON file on disk,
-3. Loaded from EC2 metadata service,
+1. Using web identity federation to authenticate users
-4. Hardcoded in your application
+2. Hard-coded in your application

 We recommend you not hard-code your AWS credentials in your application;
 however, it is reasonable to temporarily hard-code credential information in small personal scripts or for testing purposes.
+It is also sometimes necessary to hard-code **read-only** credentials in your application.

 #### Using Web Identity Federation to Authenticate Users